Pharmacy Courses (College of Pharmacy) (PHAR)

 PHAR:8250 Applications of Pharmacy Practice I 2 s.h.

-Expands on skills and concepts taught in the foundations of pharmacy practice course series and includes skills relevant to the disease states in the specific aligned component courses; taught using a variety of classroom methods including small-group, discussion-based, and active hands-on learning approaches where students will apply core concepts.
+Expands on skills and concepts taught in the foundations of pharmacy practice course series and includes skills relevant to the disease states in the concurrent integrated pharmacotherapy courses; requires application of previously learned knowledge and skills to complex patient cases during Synthesis weeks; taught using a variety of classroom methods including small-group, discussion-based, and active hands-on learning approaches where students will apply core concepts.
 Requirements: P2 standing.

 PHAR:8254 Integrated Pharmacotherapy: Endocrine 3 s.h.